betul171/thermal-conductivity-of-graphene-and-GNRs-using-phonopy/graphene/README.md

-### The aim of this directory is to calculate phonon frequencies of a graphene piece containing 4 atoms.
+### The aim of this directory is to calculate phonon frequencies of a graphene piece containing 4 atoms using phonopy and LAMMPS.

 1. Create a lammps script to generate a lammps data file.